Skip to main content

 ‘And the government is saying that, despite taking their money in the form of taxes, they can’t have it to provide medical services to those in need unless they do transgender surgeries.’

-‘I remember reading this somewhere: “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable rights, that among these are life, liberty, and the pursuit of happiness.
+‘I remember reading this somewhere--oh, here, right on the wall: “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable rights, that among these are life, liberty, and the pursuit of happiness.
 That, to secure these rights, governments are instituted among men, deriving their just powers from the consent of the governed.
 That, whenever any form of government becomes destructive of these ends, it is the right of the people to alter or to abolish it, and to institute new government, laying its foundation on such principles, and organizing its powers in such form, as to them shall seem most likely to effect their safety and happiness.”

 ‘That is in the Declaration of Independence.’